-- (a) You must submit a claim for indemnity declaring the amount of your loss not later than 60 days after the earlier of the date you filed your farm taxes with the IRS or the original date that your farm tax forms for the policy year must be provided to the IRS, as specified by the IRS, except as provided in section 23(f) or 25(a)(3). - You must have completed and filed your farm taxes with the IRS before you may submit a claim for indemnity. - (2) You must file your farm tax forms on or before the first day of the seventh month after the end of the insurance period, unless you have requested a Federal tax filing extension. - (3) If you have requested a Federal tax filing extension: - (i) You must submit a claim for indemnity declaring the amount of your loss not later than 60 days after the earlier of the date you filed your farm taxes with the IRS or final extended tax due date: - (ii) Your request for extension must have been filed by the date required by the IRS; - (iii) You must provide to us a copy of your request for an extension or a copy of your tax return showing the date signed, or a proof of mailing showing the date the return was filed, or, if required by us, you must request that the IRS send us verification of the date the return was filed; and - (iv) You must file your taxes on or before the final extended tax due date. - (4) The AIP may defer, at their discretion, the claim adjustment up to 180 days from the date the insured filed the claim for indemnity when commodities produced during the insurance period are still in storage. - (b) With respect to your completed Claim for Indemnity Report: - (1) You must provide:
+- (a) You must submit a claim for indemnity declaring the amount of your loss not later than 60 days after the earlier of the date you filed your farm taxes with the IRS or the original date that your farm tax forms for the policy year must be provided to the IRS, as specified by the IRS, except as provided in section 23(f) or 25(a)(3). - You must have completed and filed your farm taxes with the IRS before you may submit a claim for indemnity. - (2) You must file your farm tax forms on or before the first day of the seventh month after the end of the insurance period unless you have requested a Federal tax filing extension. - (3) If you have requested a Federal tax filing extension: - (i) You must submit a claim for indemnity declaring the amount of your loss not later than 60 days after the earlier of the date you filed your farm taxes with the IRS or final extended tax due date; - (ii) Your request for extension must have been filed by the date required by the IRS; - (iii) You must provide to us a copy of your request for an extension or a copy of your tax return showing the date signed, or a proof of mailing showing the date the return was filed, or, if required by

-- (i) Your farm tax forms for the policy year, any farm tax amendments applicable to the policy year, and any additional documentation we require to adjust the revenue and expenses to complete the Allowable Revenue Worksheet and the Allowable Expense Worksheet for the policy year; - (ii) An Ending Inventory Report; - (iii) An Ending Accounts Receivable, Payable, and Prepaid Expenses Report: - (iv) Upon our request: - (A) Verifiable records that comprise a complete marketing record of each commodity on your farm operation, except for commodities sold through direct marketing; - (B) Direct marketing sales records that comprise a complete marketing record of each commodity on your farm operation sold through direct marketing; and - (C) For commodities that produced less actual revenue than expected revenue, additional verifiable sufficient records determine the loss of revenue was caused by perils covered under this policy; and - (v) Information to complete the Farm Operation Report with final production and revenue information; - (2) You must submit to examination under oath, if requested (failure to answer all questions fully and completely, and provide all information we determine necessary for the adjustment of the claim, will result in our determination that no indemnity is due); and - (3) If the amount of loss cannot be accurately determined from the information submitted, no indemnity will be paid but premium will still be owed. - (c) A claim cannot be settled: - (1) Unless all conditions of subsections(a) and (b) have been met;
+- us, you must request that the IRS send us verification of the date the return was filed; and - (iv) You must file your taxes on or before the final extended tax due date. - (4) The AIP may defer, at their discretion, the claim adjustment up to 180 days from the end of the insurance period when commodities produced during the insurance period are still in storage. - (b) With respect to your completed Claim for Indemnity Report: - (1) You must provide: - Your farm tax forms for the policy year, any farm tax amendments applicable to the policy year, and any additional documentation we require to adjust the revenue to complete the Allowable Revenue Worksheet for the policy year; - (ii) An Ending Inventory Report; - (iii) An Ending Accounts Receivable Report; - (iv) Upon our request: - (A) Verifiable records that comprise a complete marketing record of each commodity on your farm operation; - (B) For commodities that produced less actual than expected revenue revenue, additional verifiable sufficient records determine the loss οf revenue was caused by perils covered under this policy; and - (C) The farm tax forms from your whole-farm history period used to establish your Whole-Farm History Report; and - (v) Information to complete the Farm Operation Report with final production and revenue information; - (2) You must submit to examination under oath, if requested (failure to answer all questions fully and completely, and provide all information we determine necessary for the adjustment of the claim, will